 Currently, consumers increasingly worry about what they consume, and are aware of the importance of a healthy lifestyle that also respects the environment.
 In this environment the overall trend shows a significant increase of the consumption of fruits and derivatives such as citrus fruit juices.
 As the production increases to meet this demand, so does the generation of solid by-products (pulps and peels) and liquids (effluents).
 With the experience of BIOTEC, these by-products (usually considered as waste) are converted in raw materials for renewable energy and fertilization.

-Use of biogas energy (thermal and electrical)
+Use of the biogas (thermal and electrical).

 Biodigestion of husk, skin and seed.

-Liquid fertilization of plantations with treated effluent
+Liquid fertilization citrus of plantations with treated effluent.

-The generation of biogas from biomass, for later use in power plants, differs from the combustion of biomass in boilers for generation of steam and electricity with steam turbines.
+The generation of biogas from biomass, for later use in power plants, differs completely from the combustion of biomass in boilers for generation of steam and electricity with steam turbines.
 This second option, relatively common in the world, takes advantage of the Rankin cycle, and is limited by two key constraints:

 Setup of grass and forage farms